Monteith in Chatham County, Georgia — The American South (South Atlantic)

 Marker series.
 This marker is included in the George Washington Slept Here, and the Georgia Historical Society/Commission marker series.

 Other nearby markers.
-Mulberry Grove Plantation (here, next to this marker); Richmond Baptist Church (approx. 1˝ miles away); Atlantic Coastal Highway Through Georgia (approx. 2.1 miles away); Historic Ship Anchor (approx. 2.6 miles away); Indian Trading Post: Home of Mary Musgrove (approx. 3.2 miles away); Battle Between Confederate Gunboats and Union Field Artillery (approx. 3.2 miles away); Houston Baptist (approx. 3.6 miles away); Laurel Hill Plantation (approx. 4.4 miles away in South Carolina).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Mulberry Grove Plantation (here, next to this marker); Richmond Baptist Church (approx. 1½ miles away); Atlantic Coastal Highway Through Georgia (approx. 2.1 miles away); Historic Ship Anchor (approx. 2.6 miles away); Indian Trading Post: Home of Mary Musgrove (approx. 3.2 miles away); Battle Between Confederate Gunboats and Union Field Artillery (approx. 3.2 miles away); Houston Baptist (approx. 3.6 miles away); Laurel Hill Plantation (approx. 4.4 miles away in South Carolina).

 Regarding Washington's Southern Tour.
 This marker has moved from its original location - Coordinates 32.17934276 -81.18756158 , due to construction of Industrial / Residential Park